d29parkar/Smart_Glasses-Stick/README.md

 a voice assistant to communicate with the user.

 **Expected Outcomes:**

-**Smart Goggles **: This is a form of goggles, intended to be worn by the user whenever he/she is traveling outside.
+Smart Goggles: This is a form of goggles, intended to be worn by the user whenever he/she is traveling outside.
 This would help the user by:
 1. Recognizing faces known by the user by referencing an already existent set of the facial database created by the user.